-Catching glimpses of so many animals, while slowly cruising through vast acreage of barely disturbed countryside, dressed so softly in muted winter colors, did provoke nostalgia.
+Catching glimpses of so many animals, while slowly cruising through vast acreage of the barely disturbed countryside, dressed so softly in muted winter colors, did provoke nostalgia.
 Do we really want to give all this up?
-A sharply piercing sense of loss tugged my heartstrings briefly, before reality gained the upper hand.
+A sharply piercing sense of loss tugged my heartstrings briefly before reality gained the upper hand.
 Our ranch environment is so beautiful and lively, because of it’s remoteness.
-Precisely the reason, combined with it’s extreme summer temperature, why we have to leave.
-I can’t allow myself to minimize last summer’s exhausting roundtrips to San Antonio for medical care, nor should I romantize the heat rash developing on my arms and chest, every time I step outside after ten in the morning.
+Precisely the reason, combined with its extreme summer temperature, why we have to leave.
+I can’t allow myself to minimize last summer’s exhausting roundtrips to San Antonio for medical care, nor should I romanticize the heat rash developing on my arms and chest, every time I step outside after ten in the morning.
 Let reason prevail in 2013!

 Since we shipped Ruby, our trusted dog transporter, to Costa Rica in April of 2011, we haven’t owned a car in the US.
 The previous winter we managed through skillful manipulation.
 Meaning, we encouraged our son to buy a closed cabin vehicle – he had hitherto driven a moped – and then leasing it from him for the four months, we expected to be in Texas for my naturalization.
 When the projected four turned into eight months of enforced residency at the ranch, I only survived through the kindness of strangers.
 Well, not exactly strangers.
 Our neighbors and friends six miles to our East in the ranchlands, Judy and Augustus, kindly loaned me their Camry for the duration.
 Other friends, Kris and Tom, then carted me and my luggage all the way down to the San Antonio airport, when I was finally allowed to leave the country.
 Thanks again, guys!!

-During the course of 2012 my nonagenarian in-laws in Florida prudently acknowledged their approaching golden years and decided to retire to a senior apartment near their daughter in Wisconsin.
+During the course of 2012, my nonagenarian in-laws in Florida prudently acknowledged their approaching golden years and decided to retire to a senior apartment near their daughter in Wisconsin.
 We were supposed to first drive their car, loaded to the gills with personal possessions, to Milwaukee and then to take it with us to Texas, to use during the winter months.
 Actually, we had hoped to unobtrusively and quietly keep the car far away from Milwaukee for good.
 Driving is no longer an advisable activity for them and their new place has convenient transportation.
 But those plans came to naught!
 Scant weeks before the move, my mom-in-law fell and broke her hip.
 All arrangements had to be postponed till after her recovery and their move was rescheduled for April of 2013.
-In one fell swoop we were car-less again.
+In one fell swoop, we were car-less again.
 And again our friends pitched in, loaning out their Camry and running down to pick us up from the airport respectively.

-The next day we were scheduled to join our children in San Antonio for the Alamo bowl.
+The next day we were scheduled to join our children in San Antonio for the Alamo Bowl.
 But a funny thing happened on the way to the forum to cheer the mighty gladiators of UT.
 We bought a car.
 Meet our new, low mileage baby, The Matrix.

 So we begin this new year with a loan agreement and monthly payments.
 Not something we were keen on in our retirement.
 But our credit rating turned out to be sterling, making for a lower interest rate … besides, neither a shnorrer nor a lender be, for it dulls the edge of friendship!